Understanding the Problem

 This means: Does the device use a new, unique, original, or creative manner to carry out or accomplish a task?

-This means: completely made by the team
+This means: Completely made / thought of by the team

 How it's scored: A vehicle propulsion system would be scored higher if completely created by the team from scratch, it would scored less if using commercially available parts, a store-bought entire system/vehicle would not be allowed.
 Original characters would need to be somebody that does not exist now or in the past.
 Original music can be an original composition, or an exiting arrangement performed in an original way.